Lipe1995/Lipe1995/README.md

 - 👋 Hi, I’m @Lipe1995
 - 👀 I’m interested in front-end and machine learning
-- 🌱 I’m currently learning HTML, CSS, JavaScript, VueJS, Bootresp CSS
+- 🌱 I’m currently learning HTML, CSS, JavaScript, NodeJS, ReactJS and NextJS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...